conmas/site/_posts/2015-08-17-apple-music-design-broken.md

 The Apple Music library is not a one-to-one match for the iTunes Store library, due to various licensing and contractual complications.
 While some users might only worry about not being able to stream The Beatles as part of their Apple Music subscription, the deeper issue is how to surface users’ purchased items while maintaining the context of the My Music library within the broader Apple Music and iTunes libraries.

 ![](/assets/apple-music-ipad-beats-one.png)
-<span class="caption">Apple Music’s target persona permanently has paint-spattered hands.</span>
+<div class="caption">Apple Music’s target persona permanently has paint-spattered hands.</div>

 Users maintain a library of content sourced from both Apple Music—which can be added to the My Music tab from anywhere—and from historical iTunes purchases.
 (In addition, subscribers to Apple’s iTunes Match service have a library of files uploaded to iCloud from their personal iTunes libraries, which may or may not match up to content included in either the Apple Music or iTunes libraries.
 But while iTunes Match and Apple Music will coexist for the foreseeable future, these complications are another problem altogether.)
 This content coexists within the singular My Music tab in the iOS app as part of what Apple calls each user’s iCloud Music Library, and can equally be used to create playlists or radio stations.